Meningococcal disease

 About one in every 10 people carry this germ in the nose and throat.

-Although most people who 'carry' this germ don't get sick, they are able to spread it to other people who, if infected, may become very unwell very quickly.
+However, they are able to spread it to other people who may become very unwell very quickly if infected.

 There are 5 main strains that cause meningococcal disease - A, B, C, W and Y.